graybike/graybike.github.io/_posts/2014-09-27-structuring-sinatra-apps-part-1.markdown

 Don't worry too much if you don't have all the files here.
 We'll add them piece by piece as we go along.

-From the root folder, create an `app/` folder, and under it, create an `assets`, `models`, `routes`, `views` folder.
-Under `assets`, create a `javascripts` and `stylesheets` folder.
-We're creating this to be similar to the MVC style file structure of Rails, Django, etc.
+From the root folder, create an `app/` folder, and under it, create an `assets/`, `models/`, `routes/`, and `views/` folder.
+Under `assets/`, create a `javascripts/` and `stylesheets/` folder.
+We're creating this to be similar to the MVC style file structure of Rails, CakePHP, Django, etc.

-While you're at it, create a `db` and `public` folder in your root directory.
-In your `public` folder, create a `stylesheets` and `javascripts` folder as well.
+While you're at it, create a `db/` and `public/` folder in your root directory.
+In your `public/` folder, create a `stylesheets/` and `javascripts/` folder as well.
 This is where your compiled & minified CSS & JavaScript will go.

-## Part 3: Routes
+### Routes

 Before we can add a route, we have to make sure that the current directory is in the app's load path.
 That's because we use `autoload` to load our models, routes, etc. You can see Alex's commentary on using `autoload` in his [blog post](http://blog.sourcing.io/structuring-sinatra).
 Add this to your `app.rb`: